By written enquiry

 For review

-What follows is a short written assessment.
+What follows is a short written enquiry.
 It is read personally and used to judge fit, readiness and the seriousness of the brief.
 There is no preferred length — considered answers are weighted more heavily than long ones.

 This is not a test.
 It is the beginning of the conversation.
 Write as you would speak — directly, and without performance.